-To Buy or Rent, That is the Question.
+To Buy or Rent books, That is the Question.

 I remember when I went to college, the lines at the bookstore were forever.
 The first day of class, the professor handed out the syllabus with the required books on the first day of class.
 Immediately after class, I went to the book store, bought all of my books, carried them back to my dorm and hoped that the “used” books didn’t have too many highlighted pages.